aoyj/RxAndroidDemo/README.md

 # RxAndroidDemo
-this is demo that learning RxAndroid
+this is demo that learning RxAndroid (branch)